Spotlight on engaging a person with dementia in meaningful activity

 Time and place

 This is an online zoom session.
-Please sign up to the waiting list for the next course and we will be in contact shortly with details.
+If this date isn’t suitable, please sign up to the waiting list for the next course and we will be in contact shortly with details.

 Why join this session?